Chlorin: Variation

 Microbes produce two reduced variants of chlorin, bacteriochlorins and isobacteriochlorins.
-Bacteriochlorins are found in some bacteriochlorophylls; the ring structure is produced by Chlorophyllide a reductase (COR) reducing a chlorin ring at the C7-8 double boud.
+Bacteriochlorins are found in some bacteriochlorophylls; the ring structure is produced by Chlorophyllide a reductase (COR) reducing a chlorin ring at the C7-8 double bond.
 Isobacteriochlorins are found in nature mostly as sirohydrochlorin, a biosynthetic intermediate of vitamin B_{12}, produced without going through a chlorin.
 In living organisms, both are ultimately derived from uroporphyrinogen III, a near-universal intermediate in tetrapyrrole biosynthesis.

 Synthetic chlorins

 Numerous synthetic chlorins with different functional groups and/or ring modifications have been examined.